 Party A’s Credit Support Provider’s credit rating is below BBB- by S&P, or if it has no credit rating from S&P, Party A’s Credit Support Provider’s credit rating is below Baa3 by Moody’s, or Party A’s Credit Support Provider fails to have a rating from either S&P or Moody’s.

-(i) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.
+(j) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.

 Part 2.
 Tax Representations.